The field of law is facing a greater threat today than it ever has and…

-Today, cyber criminals are targeting easier prey of regional and smaller sized companies.
-Law firms are particularly at risk because the attackers perceive firms as high value targets.
+Today, cybercriminals are targeting easier prey of regional and smaller-sized companies.
+Law firms are particularly at risk because the attackers perceive firms as high-value targets.
 It is irrelevant whether the firm believes the data is of low value or is sufficiently protected, the attackers are motivated because they think breaching law firms is easy, low risk, and has a potentially high value.
-Furthermore, the attackers assume (too often, correctly) that their victims have not sufficiently trained its staff.
+Furthermore, the attackers assume (too often, correctly) that their victims have not sufficiently trained their staff.
 This means they only need to trick one person who is overworked and undertrained.
 For example, a Free Amazon Gift Card email is the bait and when you click the link, the malicious code begins silently exfiltrating the firm’s data.
 This simple and easy method is called a “phishing” attack.
 “90% of successful security breaches start with a phishing email.” -Forbes

 Beyond a law firms’ duty to protect itself, lies its duty to protect its clients, which includes:

-2) The Duty of Competence – includes implementing sufficient cyber security measures
+The Duty of Competence – includes implementing sufficient cybersecurity measures

-3) The Duty to Supervise Staff and Third Parties – includes information technology providers
+The Duty to Supervise Staff and Third-Parties – includes information technology providers